 5. How urgent is the problem?

 Pakistan’s external balances have weakened considerably.
-Foreign-exchange reserves have dropped to the lowest level in three-and-a-half years; the current-account deficit widened 42 percent to $18 billion in the year through June.
-That means the government has less foreign funding to repay debt and pay for much-needed imports to keep the economy going.
-Weaker external balances are the main reason Moody’s Investors Service recently cut the nation’s credit-rating outlook to negative.
+Foreign-exchange reserves have dropped to the lowest level in almost four years; the government is running twin current-account and budget deficits of more than 5 percent of gross domestic product.
+That means it has less foreign funding to repay debt and pay for much-needed imports to keep the economy going.
+Weaker external balances are the main reason Moody’s Investors Service cut the nation’s credit-rating outlook to negative in June.

 The Reference Shelf

 - QuickTake explainers on Pakistan’s turmoil, the ousting of Nawaz Sharif as prime minister and China’s Belt and Road initiative.